Landscape Biogeochemistry at the University of Connecticut

 Picture

-Nicolette mainly works on the EPA-funded project on coastal wetland restoration along the Connecticut coast (jointly with the Helton and Lawrence labs).
+Nicolette manages several projects focused on coastal marsh restoration (jointly with the Helton, Lawrence, and Elphick labs).
 She also assists with graduate student projects and data management and analysis.

 Nicolette received her BS in Wildlife from Humboldt State University and her MS in Biology from Washington State University Vancouver, where her research was funded by an NSF Graduate Research Fellowship and focused on American bullfrog invasion in California